Tpaulson7/Web_Dev_Journey/README.md

 ## Goals and Progress

-My goal is to transition to a career in web development, and so far, I've learned HTML and some basic CSS.
-I'm eager to continue learning and exploring more advanced topics in web development.
+My goal is to transition to a career in Web Development and have been learning JavaScript and GoLang.
+I'm eager to continue learning and exploring more advanced topics in Web Development.

 ## Contact Information